 As trees grow, they help stop climate change by removing carbon dioxide from the air, storing carbon in the trees and soil, and releasing oxygen into the atmosphere.

-In recent time, some coal industries are finding ways to capture CO2 emissions and storing them deep under the sea bed.
+In recent times, some coal industries are finding ways to capture CO2 emissions and storing them deep under the sea bed.
 This move is called Carbon Capture and Storage.
-Read about is here.